srinivassaitangudu/helpers1/docs/work_organization/ck.github_projects_process.reference.md

 - Open Slack and create a channel for the project
   - The naming convention is `proj-<<project-name>>`
-  - The Slack channel is used to communicate with the team working on that project, using our conventions of what’s so urgent to require an IM
+  - The Slack channel is used to communicate with the team working on that project, using our conventions of what's so urgent to require an IM
   - Click on `Add Canvas` and create a `Channel Overview` canvas
     - Provide a short description (can be the same as in GitHub project)
     - Include links to the GitHub and Asana